AlcoholEdu is a Required Program

 You will receive an email invitation to complete AlcoholEdu – be sure to check your University of Delaware email!
 You can access the program at http://www.udel.edu/006145 Be sure to pay attention to your deadline!
 If you do not complete this requirement, you will receive a hold which will prevent you from registering for future classes!

 If you have any questions, view our frequently asked questions included on this page or email AlcoholEdu@udel.edu

 UD Student Access to AlcoholEdu for College

 The University of Delaware is requiring each new student under the age of 26 to complete AlcoholEdu for College – an online alcohol education program.
-The DEADLINE FOR COMPLETION of Part 1 is August 23, 2020.
-A hold will be placed on your account preventing you from registering for Winter/Spring classes if you do not complete this course.
+A hold will be placed on your account preventing you from registering for future classes if you do not complete this course.

 (As long as you successfully complete Part 1 of the program, no hold will be placed on your course registration while you wait to take Part 2.)

 If you have any questions about AlcoholEdu, please email AlcoholEdu@udel.edu.
 You will receive a response within 1 business day.

 For the limited number of students who may have received notification of this mandatory educational requirement after the deadline, YOUR PERSONAL ACCESS to this program will remain open.
 Please complete Part 1 of AlcoholEdu and pass the exam by that date.

 Should you experience any difficulties or require support, the Vector Solutions Online Technical Support Center is available 24 hours a day, 7 days a week.
 Simply click on the “Help” button located in the program.